Here is a list of major ushin projects envisioned and tested; offline and online.

 The ushin vision of a mature deliberation system has been to offer tools for people to easily tag input on semscreens and view input in various displays for finding, comparing, evaluating data toward a highly extendible shared database.

-As free and open source gifts the ushin tools are freely offered for other platforms and websites to provide the ushin tools to their users.
+As free and open source gifts, the ushin tools are freely offered for other platforms and websites to provide the ushin tools to their users.
+The vision was that when ushin shapes are recognized by various platforms and protocols they become universal building blocks toward open, expanding, deliberation among disparate groups.

 Users, groups and systems create and deliberate their own indexing systems, taxonomies, connecting terms, definitions, synonym and disambiguation techniques +/- ushin shapes.
 As a distributed system these may remain separate, and in time the building blocks will be deliberated to find common tools for handing input.